 Added by Susan Soper on June 13, 2014 at 2:00pm — No Comments

 The media coverage of Memorial Day was, as always, filled with poignant images of loved ones and friends visiting grave sites of veterans who gave their lives for our country.
-It is always moving to see them salute, place flowers, tidy the sites, pray, smooth…Continue
+It is always moving to see them salute, place flowers, tidy the sites, pray, smooth headstones with their hands and sometimes even speak to the…Continue

 Added by Susan Soper on June 4, 2014 at 11:30am — No Comments

 The end of school, graduations, Mother’s Day, Father’s Day, June wedding honeymoons and family vacations all signal the beginning of our traditional summer travel season.
-There is fun in the planning and prep as well as the journey and the final…Continue
+There is fun in the planning and prep as well as the journey and the final destination.

 Added by Susan Soper on May 19, 2014 at 10:28am — No Comments